|Table of Contents|

 Most of modern day technical analysis theory has an origin from ideas proposed by Dow and his partner Edward Jones back in the 19th century.
 Those ideas were published in the Wall Street Journal and are still assimilated by most of the technicians.
 Dow Theory still dominates the far more sophisticated and equipped modern study of technical analysis.

-The 6 tenets of Dow Theory are discussed below:
+The 6 tenets of Dow Theory :

 1. Market moves in summation of three trends

 - The PRIMARY TREND: It can be as long as years and is the ‘main movement’ of the market.